We serve Family Court Documents throughout the South West, it is actually one of our specialties.

 - It is your responsibility to ensure the documents have been received by the court and to find out whether all information is correct and if you to supply any further documentation.

 What happens if they refuse to accept the documents?

-- If the respondent refused to sign the acknowledgement of service at the time, and were recognised by a photograph, once our documents have been returned, you must fill out and swear/affirm an affidavit of proof of identity.
+- If the respondent refused to sign the acknowledgment of service at the time and was recognised by a photograph, once our documents have been returned, you must fill out and swear/affirm an affidavit of proof of identity.
 This needs to be returned to the court attached to the affidavit of service.

 - A photograph must be attached to the affidavit of service.
-This is to verify that the person served was the respondent, and the applicant verifies this.
+This is to verify that the person served is the respondent, and the applicant verifies this.

 If the case regards to any other Family Court case (excepting divorce) the documents that need to be returned to the court are the original acknowledgment and affidavit of service.

 *** It is in the best interest of you (the applicant) to send the original and a copy of the acknowledgment/affidavit, and request the court return a stamped copy back to the applicant.
 It still remains the responsibility of the applicant to ensure that all documentation has been received and is true and correct.